M1941 Johnson rifle: History

 Besides Netherlands, Norway received samples in 1939 (but there was no order due to subsequent German invasion), and in the early 1940s the Chilean military ordered 1,000 rifles in 7x57 (the difference in caliber necessitated procuring barrels from Mexico), which were delivered in 1943.
 Serial numbers are all 4 digit with the 2nd block having an A prefix and the 3rd having a B. Not all numbers were produced which means total production was under 30,000 including all Light Machine Gun models.
 Some sources claim 70,000, but this is impossible based on the actual serial number range.

 Additionally, in April 1944, the United States War Department offered the Free French military the use of approximately 10,500 Johnson rifles and 1,500 Johnson light machine guns; these guns were from undelivered Dutch/Netherlands contracts taken over by the United States Government in 1942.
 The French requested them for issue to their "Sovereignty troops" (i.e. second line units remaining in North Africa), but this order was not followed through.

 Some rifles were reportedly sent to Nationalist China, and a few were captured by the People's Liberation Army during the later stages of the Chinese Civil War.
 The .30-06 Springfield and Enfield M1917 rifles were supplied in large numbers to the KMT by the USA pre-1945, to arm Y and X Forces in Burma.
 About 30% of Nationalist small arms were of US origin, 30% captured Japanese, and the remainder from various Chinese sources.
 One US military source states that between September and November 1948 the Nationalists lost 230,000 rifles to the Communists.
 In early 1949 the total figure reached over 400,000 of which at least 100,000 were US types.

 At the beginning of the Indonesian National Revolution, some M1941 rifles were still in service within Dutch forces.
 While the KNIL handed over many Geweer M. 95 and Lee-Enfield rifles to Indonesia after the end of the war, the Johnson rifles were brought to the Netherlands.
 They were eventually sold in the surplus market in 1953.

 In late 1946, Argentina expressed an interest in Johnson's arms, and Johnson fabricated a prototype, the Model 1947 auto carbine, a semi automatic rifle variant of the light machine gun with the 10 round cylindrical magazine.
 While specific details are sketchy, it apparently bore little resemblance, but shared some features with the Johnson M1941 light machine gun.
 Argentina apparently declined to purchase any, and the M1947 auto carbine never went into production.
 In any event, the post-war years were not kind to the Johnson organisation.
 The entity filed for bankruptcy and was liquidated in early 1949.

 A notable example is the FMA VF-1 manufactured in Argentina.

-The Johnson rifle was also used in training by the anti-Castro Brigade 2506, but would not be carried to the 1961 Bay of Pigs invasion.
+The Johnson rifle was also used in training by the anti-Castro Brigade 2506 and carried to the 1961 Bay of Pigs invasion as evidenced by a photo with Castro.